 The seminary offers certificate options for students who choose to complete a focused course of study alongside another degree, instead of a full degree, or, for non-baccalaureate students, as preparation for entering a degree program.
 In the later case, the seminary recognizes the value of its educational programs for certain persons who have not completed a college degree but who can benefit from graduate-level studies by reason of age maturity and significant experience in Christian ministry.
 Maturity of age will be evaluated on a case by case basis but is generally understood as at least 35 years of age.
 Significant ministry experience is interpreted to mean five years (or its cumulative equivalent) of multi-faceted church-related ministry.
 The fulfillment of these criteria would be expected at the point of enrollment in the seminary.

 While the certificate program is not a degree program, the student participates in course work as a regular student.
 The minimum amount of study required for a certificate is 24 semester hours.
 (At least 12 semester hours of course work must be taken in residence.
 See residency requirements .)

 The certificate program has three options:

-- Certificate in Ministry Studies – intended for persons who desire personal enrichment and development of pastoral competency
+- Certificate in Ministry Leadership – intended for persons who desire personal enrichment and development of pastoral competency

 - Certificate in Theological Studies – recognizes the value of theological study for persons in other ministry roles or in any vocation who desire a more informed faith